Should I Go to the Emergency Room or Urgent Care?

 Your physician is unavailable

-It is 7 o’clock on a Thursday night and you are not feeling well.
-If your doctor's office is not open where do you go?
+It is 7 on a Thursday night and you're not feeling well.
+If your doctor's office isn't open, where do you go?
 In the past, the emergency room was the logical choice.
-I now tell my patients that an Urgent Care Clinic can often be the answer to their after-hours needs.
+I now tell my patients that an Urgent Care clinic can often be the answer to their after-hours needs.

 Common illnesses mean Urgent Care

 An Urgent Care clinic is perfect for common ailments such as colds, flu and strains.
 One study found that almost half of the ER patients who were not admitted to the hospital had only visited the ER because their primary care physician’s office was closed.
 These patients would have found an Urgent Care clinic to be a better choice.
 Urgent Care is often the less expensive when it comes to out-of-pocket costs.
 It is always a good idea to choose an Urgent Care that is in your health insurance network to lower costs even more.